Frequently Asked Questions

 No. A cold is caused by a virus.
 Antibiotics only help bacteria infections.
 Sometimes a cold can lead into an ear infection or sinus infection.
 These infections may be bacterial, and the therefore, may need an antibiotic.

 Why not treat all colds with an antibiotics, because my child always gets a sinus or ear infection?

 Antibiotics can have many potentially harmful side effects.
-For many years, doctors over-perscribed antibiotics to treat infections that were not bacterial.
-This over-perscribing has let to the development of bacteria that are resistant to the commonly-perscribed antibiotics/ The more antibiotics your child is prescribed, the greater the likelihood that bacteria will develop resistance.
+For many years, doctors over-prescribed antibiotics to treat infections that were not bacterial.
+This over-prescribing has let to the development of bacteria that are resistant to the commonly-prescribed antibiotics.
+The more antibiotics your child is prescribed, the greater the likelihood that bacteria will develop resistance.
 Antibiotics can also kill many good bacteria that live in our intestines and aid with digestion.
 By killing these bacteria we can harm our digestive tracts and cause diarrhea.
 Of course if an ear infection were to occur during a cold, the risks of an untreated ear infection would usually outweigh the potential side-effects of the antibiotic.